MohanadNasar/Pro-Wordle-Game/README.md

 The choice of Prolog as the primary technology highlights the effectiveness of logical reasoning in game development and knowledge representation, particularly in the context of word games like Pro-Wordle.

  <h2>Feedback</h2>
-    <p>If you have any feedback or suggestions, we'd love to hear from you.
-Please contact us at:</p>
+    <p>If you have any feedback or suggestions, I'd love to hear from you.
+Please contact me at:</p>
     <p><strong>Email</strong>: <a href="mailto:mohannadnasar99@gmail.com">mohannadnasar99@gmail.com</a></p>